Career opportunties: Behavior scientist, health educator, health scientist, mental health researcher, health communications specialist, academic

 - PHC 6700 Social and Behavioral Research Methods

-For the purposes of the MPH internship and special project for social and behavioral sciences (SBS), students are to: (1) apply the skills learned across the MPH curriculum and within SBS specifically; (2) advance the student’s understanding of SBS theories, methods, and approaches in a real-world application and setting; and (3) promote within students an appreciation for how public health professionals interact with and affect the well-being of individuals and communities.
-Typically, SBS MPH students should seek an internship that will provide a foundation for future educational endeavors (e.g., PhD, MD) or employment within national and international organizations including government, non-profit foundations and companies, and for-profit companies.
+For the purposes of the MPH internship/APE, social and behavioral sciences students are to: (1) apply the skills learned across the MPH curriculum and within social and behavioral sciences specifically; (2) advance the student’s understanding of social and behavioral sciences theories, methods, and approaches in a real-world application and setting; and (3) promote within students an appreciation for how public health professionals interact with and affect the well-being of individuals and communities.
+Typically, social and behavioral sciences MPH students should seek an internship that will provide a foundation for future educational endeavors (e.g., PhD, MD) or employment within national and international organizations including government, non-profit foundations and companies, and for-profit companies.
 Based on students’ goals, the internship will be in a setting (e.g., public health agency, community based organization, federal agency) and focus on a specific content area (e.g., chronic disease, infectious disease, health behavior) that will prepare them for the next step in their careers.